-The bill H. 3748 proposes an amendment to Section 16-23-410 of the South Carolina Code of Laws, which currently makes it unlawful for a person to present or point a loaded or unloaded firearm at another individual.
-The amendment seeks to remove the provisions that prohibit the presentation of a firearm, thereby altering the legal implications surrounding this action.
-Under the existing law, individuals found guilty of violating this section face felony charges, with potential fines and imprisonment of up to five years.
+The bill H. 3748 proposes an amendment to Section 16-23-410 of the South Carolina Code of Laws, which currently makes it unlawful for a person to present or point a firearm at another individual, whether the firearm is loaded or unloaded.
+The amendment seeks to remove the prohibition against the presentation of a firearm, thereby altering the legal implications surrounding this action.
+The bill maintains that a person who violates this section is guilty of a felony and may face fines or imprisonment for up to five years, while also clarifying that the amendment does not infringe upon the right to self-defense or apply to theatrical performances.

-Additionally, the bill includes a clause that clarifies the impact of its amendments on existing laws, stating that the repeal or amendment of any law does not affect pending actions, rights, duties, or liabilities that were established under the previous law.
-This ensures that any ongoing legal matters or rights are preserved despite the changes made by this act.
-The bill will take effect upon approval by the Governor.
+Additionally, the bill includes a provision that ensures the repeal or amendment of any law does not affect pending actions, rights, duties, or liabilities that were established under the previous law.
+This means that any legal proceedings or rights that existed prior to the amendment will continue to be recognized and enforced.
+The act will take effect upon approval by the Governor.

 Latest Version: 16-23-410